-Petitioners assert that the MDO was also arbitrary and capricious because FDA "failed to consider other approaches" to address youth initiation, such as by exercising its authority to require post-market reporting and review of "labeling, advertising, marketing, promotional materials, and marketing plans that were not previously submitted."
+Petitioners assert that the denial orders were also arbitrary and capricious because FDA "failed to consider other approaches" to address youth initiation, such as by exercising its authority to require post-market reporting and review of post-market "labeling, advertising, marketing, promotional materials, and marketing plans that were not previously submitted."
 Petrs' Br.
-43-44.
-Petitioners also contend FDA could use its post-market authority "to later revoke or suspend a marketing order should it determine that [Petitioners'] products are no longer appropriate for the protection of the public health."
-Id. at 44.
-Contrary to Petitioners' argument, not only does the TCA make the availability of such post-market FDA action immaterial to the statutory public health determination; reliance on post-market surveillance and action would be inadequate to protect the public health.
+49-50.
+Petitioners also contend FDA could use its post-market authority "to restrict or even prohibit the further sale of [Petitioners' e-cigarettes] as necessary."
+Id. at 49.
+Contrary to Petitioners' argument, not only does the Tobacco Control Act make the availability of such post-market FDA action immaterial to the statutory public health determination; reliance on post-market surveillance and action would be inadequate to protect the public health.